mjmarianetti/blog-example-nodejs/readme.md

 If this was intended to be deployed to production we should:
 - Improve the logging solution to keep all the log information centralized and easy to query if needed.
 - Add a Swagger documentation and/or postman collection to help the frontend and QA to test and use this API
-- Use the kubernetes and terraform to deploy
+- Use kubernetes and terraform to deploy

 ## License